MRPHarris/SampleQueue/README.md

 [DESCRIPTION](DESCRIPTION) file for a list of the dependencies.
 They should all (hopefully) be fetched automatically when you install and load **SampleQueue**.

+## Update Notes

+22/07/21 \| SampleQueue is now fully functional!

+23/07/21 \| Fixed a bug wherein attempting blank subtraction on a run that contained no blanks resulted in an error.

 ## Planned revisions